pablobm/pygame-tutorial/source/lessons/01000-events-mouse/index.html.markdown

 title: Mouse events
 ---

 To know when the player is using the mouse, we use events.
-When the players moves the mouse, clicks a button, or presses a key, an event joins the event queue.
-This event will have the type `pygame.MOUSEMOTION`, and will include other useful information, such as its position, or what buttons were pressed.
+For example, when the player moves the mouse, an event of type `pygame.MOUSEMOTION` joins the event queue.
+It will include useful information, such as its position or what buttons were pressed.

 This is an example of use: